 Figure 1 implies that the demand factors drive most of the variation of the returns on currency and long-maturity bonds.
 In the case of currency returns, the currency demand factor drives approximately 90% of the variation over the one-quarter horizon and 70% over the five-year horizon.
 The home and foreign short rates drive most of the remaining variation.
-In the case of bond returns, over both return horizons, the home and foreign bond demand factors drive approximately 80% of the variation for bonds with ten-year maturity (where maturity is measured at the end of the horizon) and well over 90% of the variation of a country's long-maturity bond returns is driven by the local bond demand factor.
+In the case of bond returns, over both return horizons, the home and foreign bond demand factors drive approximately 80% of the variation for bonds with ten-year maturity (where maturity is measured at the end of the horizon) and well over 90% of the variation for bonds with maturities of twenty years and longer.
+Most of the variation of a country's long-maturity bond returns is driven by the local bond demand factor.
 Yet, the bond demand factor in the other country plays a role as well, indicating significant cross-country spillovers.
 The home and foreign short rates drive most of the remaining variation.

 Figure 1 implies additionally a disconnect between the exchange rate and yields on long-maturity bonds.
 The exchange rate moves primarily because of shocks to the currency demand factor, with shocks to the bond demand factors having a small effect.
 Conversely, yields of long-maturity bonds move primarily because of shocks to the bond demand factors, with shocks to the currency demand factor having a small effect.
-Longmaturity bond yields, however, are connected across countries: yields in one country are influenced significantly by shocks to the bond demand factor in the other country.
+Long-maturity bond yields, however, are connected across countries: yields in one country are influenced significantly by shocks to the bond demand factor in the other country.

 Why is the exchange rate disconnected from yields on long-maturity bonds?
 And why are long-maturity bond yields connected across countries despite their disconnect from the exchange rate?
 Key to the answers is the comovement between the exchange rate and bond yields that the demand factors generate.
-Recall from Section 4 that in the absence of demand risk, an unanticipated one-off drop in investor demand for home bonds raises home bond yields, raises foreign bond yields when the demand of currency traders is price-elastic ($a_e > 0$), and causes the foreign currency to depreciate (Proposition 4.7).
+Recall from Section 4 that in the absence of demand risk, an unanticipated one-off drop in investor demand for home bonds raises home bond yields, raises foreign bond yields when the demand of currency traders is price-elastic ( $a_e > 0$ ), and causes the foreign currency to depreciate (Proposition 4.7).
 Moreover, the transmission of the home bond demand shock to foreign bond yields occurs through the currency market: arbitrageurs hold more home bonds in response to the drop in investor demand, hold less foreign currency because of their increased exposure (through home bonds) to a rise in the home short rate, and hold fewer foreign bonds because of their decreased exposure (through foreign currency) to a drop in the foreign short rate.
 Thus, if shocks to the home bond demand factor have a weak effect on the exchange rate, they should also have a weak effect on foreign bond yields.

-Introducing the bond demand factors strengthens the transmission of a home bond demand shock to foreign bond yields but does not affect the shock's transmission to the exchange rate.
-Indeed, because bond demand shocks move home and foreign bond yields in the same direction, they induce positive comovement between home and foreign bond returns, additional to the positive comovement induced by short-rate shocks in Section 4.
+Figure 1: Variance decomposition of currency and bond returns in the same direction, they induce positive comovement between home and foreign bond returns, additional to the positive comovement induced by short-rate shocks in Section 4.
 Because of this additional comovement, a drop in investor demand for home bonds has a larger negative effect on foreign bond returns than in Section 4.
 No additional such comovement is induced between bond and currency returns because home and foreign bond demand shocks move currency returns in opposite directions.
-We demonstrate these mechanisms in Section 5.4, where we examine how the effects of QE depend on the standard deviation σ{β} of innovations to the bond demand factors (Figure 6).
+We demonstrate these mechanisms in Section 5.4, where we examine how the effects of QE depend on the standard deviation $\sigma{\beta}$ of innovations to the bond demand factors (Figure 6).